Free Birds: Critical response

 Sheri Linden of the Los Angeles Times gave the film a negative review, saying "Like the ungainly avian creatures at the center of the herky-jerky adventure, this 'toon seldom gets off the ground."
 Jessica Herndon of the Associated Press gave the film two out of four stars, saying "A solid premiere effort that shows Reel FX's potential to produce quality full-length animation.
-But the story-line, with its hypothetical constituents, seems a little desperate at times, even for a kiddie film."
+But the storyline, with its hypothetical constituents, seems a little desperate at times, even for a kiddie film."
 Linda Barnard of the Toronto Star gave the film one out of four stars, calling the film "A seasonally pegged 3D cartoon bore that sets the bar so low, it could give a slug a concussion."
 Tom Russo of The Boston Globe gave the film two out of four stars, calling the film "A welcome foray into underexploited territory, conceptually at least."
 Bill Goodykoontz of The Arizona Republic gave the film two out of five stars, saying "It isn't cute.
 It isn't really funny.
 It just kind of is."
 Louis Black of The Austin Chronicle gave the film one and a half stars out of five, saying "Free Birds falls flat, despite its good intentions, ideological cuteness, humorous polish, and skillful computer animation.
 The fine voice talents of the almost-ideal cast are wasted."
-Elizabeth Weitzman of the New York Daily News gave the film two out of five stars, saying "Most minor animated movies are so rote that it’s worth acknowledging a strange bird like this cheerfully gonzo kid flick.
-It’s no masterpiece, but if you’re hoping for a family film that will keep everyone reasonably entertained, this will fly."
+Elizabeth Weitzman of the New York Daily News gave the film two out of five stars, saying "Most minor animated movies are so rote that it's worth acknowledging a strange bird like this cheerfully gonzo kid flick.
+It's no masterpiece, but if you're hoping for a family film that will keep everyone reasonably entertained, this will fly."